“Israel must stop harassment, intimidation and abusive treatment of rights defender Issa Amro”

-Document Source: Office of the United Nations High Commissioner for Human Rights (OHCHR), Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression, Special Rapporteur on the rights to freedom of assembly and association, Special Rapporteur on the situation of human rights in the OPT, Special Rapporteur on torture and other cruel, inhuman and degrading treatment or punishment, United Nations Office at Geneva (UNOG)
+Document Sources: Office of the United Nations High Commissioner for Human Rights (OHCHR), Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression, Special Rapporteur on the right to peaceful assembly and association, Special Rapporteur on the situation of human rights in the OPT, Special Rapporteur on torture and other cruel, inhuman and degrading treatment or punishment, United Nations Office at Geneva (UNOG)

 Subject: Gaza Strip, Human rights and international humanitarian law, Legal issues, NGOs/Civil Society, Prisoners and detainees, Settlements, Torture